AriellaKatz/AKH_PLUS_D/README.md

    $ javac Woo.java
    $ java Woo
    ```
+* Nota bene unus: Images are only available at the root level because they take up
+too much space.
-* Nota bene: Any commits attributed to "H. Jeffrey Katz" are from Ariella on her
+* Nota bene duo: Any commits attributed to "H. Jeffrey Katz" are from Ariella on her
 dad's computer.